zeoflow/material-elements/docs/getting-started.md

 ### 1. Depend on our library

-Material Components for Android is available through Google's Maven Repository.
+Material Elements for Android is available through Google's Maven Repository.
 To use it:

 1. Open the `build.gradle` file for your application.